 The officer will usually make notes during the interview.
 They should give you a copy of their notes.
 A copy is also sent to the Refugee Board to be included as part of your case.
 The notes will be compared to the information you include in your refugee claim forms and what you say at your hearing.

 Your refugee claim might not be accepted if you do things like:

 - give information that is different from other information in your immigration file

 - give information that's not true

 - don't give enough details

 It's important to answer questions truthfully and as clearly as you can.
 Tell the officer if you don't understand a question or you if don't know the answer.

 Ask for an interpreter if you need one.
 Your ability to speak English or French is not important for your refugee claim.
-But it’s important that you understand the questions being asked and what is included in the forms you sign.
+But it's important that you understand the questions being asked and what's included in the forms you sign.
 Everything you say might be recorded and included as part of your case.